vishalparkar/VMS/VMS/README.md

 curl -X POST http://localhost:8000/api/vendors/ -H 'Content-Type: application/json' -d '{"name": "New Vendor", "contact_details": "Contact Info", "address": "Vendor Address", "vendor_code": "V123"}'

-Replace http://localhost:8000/api/vendors/ with the actual URL of your API endpoint.
+Replace http://localhost:8000/ with the desired main domain

 Using `HTTPie`
 HTTPie is a user-friendly HTTP client that can be used from the terminal.
 Here's how you can test the same operations: